elixir-lang/elixir/lib/elixir/pages/mix-and-otp/supervisor-and-application.md

 > The `logger` application ships as part of Elixir.
 We stated that our application needs it by specifying it in the `:extra_applications` list in `mix.exs`.
 See the [official documentation](`Logger`) for more information.

-In a nutshell, an application consists of all of the modules defined in the `.app` file, including the `.app` file itself.
-An application has generally only two directories: `ebin`, for Elixir artefacts, such as `.beam` and `.app` files, and `priv`, with any other artefact or asset you may need in your application.
+In a nutshell, an application consists of all the modules defined in the `.app` file, including the `.app` file itself.
+An application has generally only two directories: `ebin`, for Elixir artifacts, such as `.beam` and `.app` files, and `priv`, with any other artifact or asset you may need in your application.

 Although Mix generates and maintains the `.app` file for us, we can customize its contents by adding new entries to the `application/0` function inside the `mix.exs` project file.
 We are going to do our first customization soon.